Laserzwei/mos/README.md

 Allows you to move asteroids across sectors.

 Install Instructions
-Put the zip into Avorions mods folder.
+Subscribe to the mod on the steam workshop or put the zip into Avorions mods folder.

 See the Wiki:
 https://github.com/Laserzwei/mos/wiki